-LASIK (pronounced "LAY-sik") stands for laser in-situ keratomileusis.
-It's a technique for reshaping your cornea.
-It can help you see better without glasses or corrective lenses.
-This procedure uses an excimer laser, which makes a concentrated beam of cool ultraviolet (UV) light.
-Each pulse of the laser can remove a tiny portion of corneal tissue.
-LASIK can be used to correct farsightedness (hyperopia) and nearsightedness (myopia).
-It can also correct vision problems caused by irregularities in the cornea (astigmatism).
+LASIK (pronounced LAY-sik) stands for laser in-situ keratomileusis.
+It's a technique for reshaping corneal tissue to help you see better without glasses or corrective lenses.
+This procedure uses an excimer laser, which produces a concentrated beam of cool ultraviolet (UV) light.
+Each pulse of the laser can remove a tiny part of corneal tissue.
+LASIK can be used to correct the following conditions:

 Before treatment, you may be given medicine to help you relax.

 Eye drops numb your eyes.
 A device is used to keep your eyes open.

 You may feel light pressure, but no pain, as your surgeon makes the flap in the top layer of your cornea (epithelium).
 The flap is folded back, but stays attached to the cornea.

 Your surgeon uses a computer-guided excimer laser to reshape the cornea.
 Laser treatment lasts for 10 to 90 seconds.

 The flap is put back into place.
 The corneal tissue sticks to itself while it heals.

 After treatment, your vision will start to get better right away.
 It should become stable in 1 to 3 months.

 Serious haze after surgery unlikely